Kids Cancer Care Foundation of Alberta

 Finances

-Kids Cancer Care Foundation of Alberta has donations of $3.6m and $8k in donated goods in F2020.
-The charity received $576k in government funding, representing 14% of total revenues.
-Administrative costs are 12% of revenues (less investment income) and fundraising costs are 28% of donations.
-This results in total overhead spending of 39%.
-For every dollar donated, 61 cents go to the cause.
-This is outside of Ci’s reasonable range for overhead spending.
-KCCF has been outside of this range since F2017.
+In F2024 Kids Cancer Care Foundation of Alberta received $6.9m in cash donations.
+Administrative costs are 10% of revenues (excluding investment income).
+Fundraising costs are 19% of donations.
+This results in total overhead spending of 30%.
+For every dollar donated, 70 cents go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to Kids Cancer Care Foundation of Alberta for review.
+This charity report is an update that has been sent for review to Kids Cancer Care Foundation of Alberta.
 Changes and edits may be forthcoming.

 Financial Review